quicwg/multipath/draft-ietf-quic-multipath.md

 limit set by its peer.

-A sender SHOULD send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.
+A sender SHOULD send a PATH_CIDS_BLOCKED frame (type=0x15228c0e) when it wishes to open a path with a valid Path ID or change the CID on an established path but is unable to do so because there are no unused connection IDs available for the corresponding Path IDs.